 booking with the hotel is necessary even if you are not sleeping there and only attending as a day visitor.
 Below are the special ebbf accommodation and meals rates.

-( Click here to download the hotel reservation form )
+( Click here to make your hotel reservation )

 |SINGLE room accommodation, all meals included||GBP 125 p/person p/day|

 |SHARED TWIN room accommodation, all meals included||GBP 90 p/person p/day|